gavinhoward/bc/manuals/build.md

 ./configure.sh -H
 ```

+History is automatically disabled when building for Windows or on another
+platform that does not support the terminal handling that is required.

 ***WARNING***: Of all of the code in the `bc`, this is the only code that is not
 completely portable.
 If the `bc` does not work on your platform, your first step
 should be to retry with history disabled.